Timewyrm: Revelation: Plot

 Having lost track of the Timewyrm, the Doctor chooses the TARDIS's next destination apparently at random.
 The TARDIS arrives in the village of Cheldon Bonniface in the late 19th century.
 While the Doctor is playing chess with an old friend, Ace is attacked by a child-sized astronaut.
-Ace evades her attacker, but as she flees the village, she suddenly discovers that they're actually on the surface of the Moon.
+Ace evades her attacker, but as she flees the village, she suddenly discovers that they are actually on the surface of the Moon.
 Away from the protective environment of the faux-village, Ace dies.
 The astronaut, an eight-year-old boy named Chad Boyle, uses a small device to extract Ace's memories and transmit them elsewhere.

 The Doctor discovers the illusion, but is surprised to see that his old friend is in fact Lieutenant Hemmings of the British Free Corps (from Timewyrm: Exodus).
-The Doctor makes his way back to the TARDIS, where he discovers that he is really on the moon in December 1992.
+The Doctor makes his way back to the TARDIS, where he discovers that he is really on the Moon in December 1992.
 The Timewyrm killed Chad Boyle and Hemmings and sent their minds after Ace's.
 She took possession of Boyle's body and waited for the Doctor to confront her.

 Ace wakes up on a pier overlooking a beach.
 She comes across a receptionist, who informs her that she died as the result of the Doctor finally losing one of his games.
 Ace is taken to the afterlife to be judged.
 She found herself in a library where she meets a kindly old Librarian.
 After exploring for a while, she decides that she must be dreaming.
 She concentrates on the village of Cheldon Bonniface.

 In Cheldon Bonniface in 1992, the Reverend Ernest Trelaw is conducting the usual Sunday service, the last before Christmas.
 Present in his church are two newcomers, Peter and Emily Hutchings.
 Also present is the self-aware non-corporeal intelligence that has existed on the site of the church since long before the church existed.
 The Rev. Trelaw knows this intelligence as Saul, and both of them are shocked to see their old friend the Doctor run into the church in the middle of the service and deliver a baby into the arms of Emily Hutchings, before running out again.
 Later in the same service, Saul receives a psychic warning and shouts for all the congregants to leave.
 Hearing a disembodied voice speak, the congregants exit, except for Emily and Peter.
-Suddenly, and with a tremendous explosion that devastates the surrounding countryside, the entire church is transported to the surface of the moon.
+Suddenly, and with a tremendous explosion that devastates the surrounding countryside, the entire church is transported to the surface of the Moon.
 Elsewhere, Ace suddenly gets the feeling that she has done something terribly wrong.